REF No. 6280

 Diameter: 21¾ inches; 55.5cm

-A set of three massive chargers painted in underglaze blue with an elaborate design consisting of a central roundel of flowers surrounded by eight floral panels, the rim with four peacocks alternating with floral reserves on a scrolling lotus ground, the reverse with Daoist symbols and a lingzhi.
+A group of three massive chargers painted in underglaze blue with an elaborate design consisting of a central roundel of flowers surrounded by eight floral panels, the rim with four peacocks alternating with floral reserves on a scrolling lotus ground, the reverse with Daoist symbols and a lingzhi.

 In China the peacock is a symbol of beauty and dignity and, in the Ming dynasty, the tail feathers were used to show official rank.